- About Us

 Most recently, Paul was chief of the division of internal medicine at St. Elizabeth's Medical Center in Boston and assistant clinical professor of medicine at Tufts University School of Medicine.
 While at St. Elizabeth's, Paul served as vice president and medical director of the Caritas Physician Network's community practice division and president of St. Elizabeth's Health Professionals IPA.

 Paul served as chair of the Medical Directors Committee for the Alliance of Community Health Plans working to help shape the committee's strategic priorities to promote high quality, affordable care and superior consumer experience for ACHP members.
-He currently serves as the Vice-Chairman for the BOD at Martin’s Point Health in Maine.
+He currently serves as the Vice-Chairman for the BOD at Martin’s Point Health in Maine, and is on the board of directors of the Network for Excellence in Health Innovation.
 A member of the American Medical Association and the Massachusetts Medical Society, Paul currently maintains a limited private internal medicine practice.

 Paul is a graduate of Tufts University School of Medicine and completed his medical training at St. Elizabeth's Medical Center in Boston.
 He received his B.A. with honors in political science from Duke University.